DigitalPublishingToolkit/ACIN-FashionRetail/md/05-FashionRetailscape.md

 consumer satisfaction (Peters & Witte, 2013).
 Customer satisfaction is not only an important criterion for paying a lot of attention to delivery; the costs are also important.
-In 2012, a quarter of the 88 million online orders resulted in a return, for fashion this was as high as 60%, while for electronics it was only 5% (PWC, 2013).
+In 2012, a quarter of the 88 million online orders resulted in a return.
+For fashion this was as high as 60%, while for electronics it was only 5% (PWC, 2013).
 Returns and the logistics surrounding them cost a lot of money.
 As long as it remains difficult to implement suitable sizing online and to properly